DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Method | Return Type | Description
 ------ | ----- | -----
-`nth(index)` | Selector | Finds an element by its index in the matching set.
+`nth(index)` | Selector | Finds an element by its index in the matched set.
 The `index` parameter is zero-based.
-If `index` is negative, the index is counted from the end of the matching set.
+If `index` is negative, the index is counted from the end of the matched set.

 ```js
 // Selects the third ul element.